Reconfiguration of the Union of Arborescences: Upper Bound on the Sequence Length

 Using this lemma, we give an upper bound on the reconfiguration sequence.

 \begin{theorem} There is a reconfiguration sequence satisfying the conditions in Theorem~\ref{thm:main} whose length is at most

 where $p=|S \setminus T|$. \end{theorem}

 \begin{proof} As discussed in Section~\ref{sec:together}, we can decrease the value $|S \setminus T|$ by one by executing at most $q$ steps, where $q$ is the length of a shortest dicycle in $H$ and $q \le \min\{|S \setminus T|, k\}$ by Lemma~\ref{lem:dicyclelength}.
 To obtain a sequence in Theorem~\ref{thm:main}, we apply this procedure $p$ times in which $S$ is replaced with an updated feasible solution $S'$.
-Since $|S' \setminus T|$ takes the values $p, p-1, \dots , 1$, the total number of steps is at most
+Since $|S' \setminus T|$ takes the values $p, p-1, \dots , 1$, the total number of steps is at most $\sum_{i=1}^{p} \min\{i, k\}$, which is the desired value. \end{proof}